 Member of the Board, Belfer Center for Science and International Affairs

 Dara Kay Cohen's research and teaching interests span the field of international relations, including international security, civil war and the dynamics of violence during conflict, and gender and international relations.
-Her current book project examines the variation in the use of sexual violence during recent civil conflicts.
+Her forthcoming book examines the variation in the use of sexual violence during recent civil conflicts.

 Belfer Ph.D Fellow, Belfer Center for Science and International Affairs